ZikoGotGame/BFS-Visualizer/README.md

 This program visualizes the Breadth First Search Aglorithm.
-Wacth the Video!
+Wacth the video!